Multiple DWI

 How Long Do DWI Convictions Stay on My Record in Texas?

 In Texas, a DWI conviction typically remains on your criminal record for life, impacting various aspects of your personal and professional life.
 Having a permanent record of DWIs can influence potential employment opportunities, rental agreements, and more.
 However, it's sometimes possible to mitigate these effects through expungement or nondisclosure under certain conditions.
-At The Law Office of Mac Morris, we endeavor to explore all possible avenues to enhance our clients' legal standing and future opportunities.
+At Law Office of Mac Morris, we endeavor to explore all possible avenues to enhance our clients' legal standing and future opportunities.

 Dedicated to Your Defense